-Prince George's County's permit will require it to systematically assess all watersheds within the County and use this analysis to develop detailed restoration plans for meeting stormwater WLAs.
-Assessments are to be performed at an appropriate watershed scale (e.g., Maryland's hierarchical eight or twelve-digit sub-basins) and are to be based on EPA's approved TMDL analysis or an equivalent and comparable County water quality analysis.
+Anne Arundel County's permit will require it to systematically assess all watersheds within the County and use this analysis to develop detailed restoration plans for meeting stormwater WLAs.
+Assessments are to be performed at an appropriate watershed scale (e.g., Maryland's hierarchical eight or twelvedigit sub-basins) and are to be based on EPA's approved TMDL analysis or an equivalent and comparable County water quality analysis.
 Watershed assessments by the County shall: